cmbrandt/cxx-fundamentals/2_design_patterns.md

 ### Variations:
 * Subject may send a notification or a value
-* Observer may or may not pick up the value (if necessary)
+* Observer may or may not pick up the value

 ### Pros:
 * New Observers (subscribers) can easily be added to the Subject (publisher)